Vyral/base-template/_posts/2018-12-03-why-do-deals-fall-apart.md

 {% include pullquote.html %}

 Whether for one of these reasons or as a result of something else, about one in four real estate contracts will fail.
-And this is exactly why it’s so crucial to work with a highly experienced agent who can help you navigate the buying or selling process and avoid these common pitfalls.&nbsp;
+And this is exactly why it’s so crucial to work with a highly experienced agent who can help you navigate the buying or selling process and avoid these common pitfalls.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
-We look forward to hearing from you soon.<br>&nbsp;
+We look forward to hearing from you soon.<br>